 Fee Appeal Policy

 The Registrar’s Office is responsible for receiving tuition fees, ancillary fees, and other related fees from students enrolled in degree programs, certificate programs, and individual courses.
-The Registrar’s Office, The G. Raymond Chang School of Continuing Education, and the Yeates School of Graduate Studies have established and published fee payment deadlines and course drop dates (some of which allow for partial refunds of fees).
+The Registrar’s Office, The G. Raymond Chang School of Continuing Education, and the Yeates School of Graduate and Postdoctoral Studies have established and published fee payment deadlines and course drop dates (some of which allow for partial refunds of fees).
 There are, however, many students who submit appeals for refunds beyond what is allowed for in our fee refund policies based on individual and unique circumstances.
 This policy has been developed to provide clear guidelines related to the review and decision-making processes related to appeals requesting fee reversals and/or refunds.
 For complete and up-to-date information, review the Fee Appeal Process.

 There are three academic fee rates: Domestic Ontario, Domestic Out-of-Province, and International.

 This fee rate is for students who are Canadian citizens or Permanent Residents, or specifically exempted by government regulation from the International fee rate, and are residents of Ontario.

 This fee rate is for students who are Canadian citizens or Permanent Residents, or specifically exempted by government regulation from the International fee rate, and are residents of a province or territory other than Ontario.

 International Fee Rate

 This fee rate is for students who do not fall within the Domestic fee rates, or who cannot provide documentation confirming eligibility for International fee exemption.
 The International fee rate for continuing education students is three and a half (3.5) times the regular student tuition fee for credit courses.
 The International fee rate applies to degree credit courses only.
 (For further information on the calculation of the International fee rate, refer to International Students.)